gootik/hakisql/README.md

 # HakiSQL

 An in-memory datastore for Erlang that uses [hakicache][1] in the background.
 This allows for querying the data with no copy.
+**NOTE**: On OTP 21+, hakicache is not used and instead data is stoed in [persistent term][5] storage built into Erlang.

 HakiSQL allows for very basic SQL-like queries.